stefanicjuraj/docs2llms/README.md

 # docs2llms

-Transform software documentation content into formats optimized for use by artificial intelligence (AI) and large language models (LLMs).
+**Transform software documentation content into formats optimized for use by AI and LLMs.**

+docs2llms is a command-line tool built with Deno and TypeScript.
+It uses the [llms.txt](https://llmstxt.org/) standard to provide a consistent format for the AI and LLMs to consume.

 ## Installation